 What is an Air Traffic Controller?

-An air traffic controller is an individual responsible for directing aircraft in an orderly manner within the global air traffic control system.
-These individuals are often referred to as controllers, air controllers, and flight controllers.
+Air traffic controllers direct aircraft in an orderly manner within the global air traffic control system.
 They are highly trained professionals with very specialized skills.

 What does an Air Traffic Controller do?